-IX.
+XI.
 NEW REPORTING STANDARDS

 In June of 2017, GASB issued Statement No. 87, Leases.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow or resources.
-The requirements of GASB 87 are effective for periods beginning after December 15, 2019.
+Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+The requirements of GASB 87 are effective for periods beginning after June 15, 2021.
 The Agency has not evaluated the effect of GASB 87 on its financial statements.

 In May 2019, GASB issued Statement 91, Conduit Debt Obligations.
 This Statement clarifies the existing definition of a conduit debt obligation, the obligors and the accounting and financial reporting of commitments related thereto.
-The Agency has implemented this standard for the year ended December 31, 2019.
-There has been no effect on net position as a result of this implementation.
+The Agency implemented this standard for the year ended December 31, 2019.
+There was no effect on net position as a result of this implementation.

-GASB has also issued Statements 89, 90 and 92, none of which are expected to have any substantive effects on the Agency's net position.
+GASB has also issued Statements 89, 90 and 92 through 97, none of which are expected to have any substantive effects on the Agency's net position.

-COUNTY OF SULLIVAN INDUSTRIAL DEVELOPMENT AGENCY SCHEDULE OF CONDUIT DEBT DECEMBER 31, 2019
+COUNTY OF SULLIVAN INDUSTRIAL DEVELOPMENT AGENCY SCHEDULE OF CONDUIT DEBT DECEMBER 31, 2020

-Outstanding Outstanding Original Original Balance New P Principal Balance Final Issue Issue Interest De cember 31, Issue P Payments December 31, Maturity Project Name Amount Date Rate 2018 2019 2019 2019 Date Crystal Run Village \$ 1,980,000 6/1/2006 4.90% \$ 235,000 \$ - \$ (235,000) - 7/1/2021
+Outstanding Outstanding Original Original Balance New Principal Balance Final Issue Issue Interest December 31, Issue Payments December 31, Maturity Project Name Amount Date Rate 2019 2020 2020 2020 Date None \$ - \$ - \$ - \$ - -